-Also, the ORC turns on the "Airbag Warning Light" and "PAD Indicator Light" for 6 to 8 seconds for a self-check when the ignition is first turned on.
-After the self-check, the either momentarily or continuously.
+Also, the ORC turns on the "Airbag Warning Light" for 6 to 8 seconds for a self-check when the ignition is first turned on.
+After the self-check, the "Airbag Warning Light" will turn off.
+If the ORC detects a malfunction in any part of the system, it turns on the "Airbag Warning Light" either momentarily or continuously.
 A single chime will sound if the light comes on again after initial start up.